hbowie/notenik-KB/Basics.md

 Body:

-This section contains some basic info about Notenik.
+Let's start with some introductory material about Notenik.